stevewedig/value-objects-in-python/README.md

 ## Using the Library

-The "value_objects" module exports 3 objects: ValueObject, frozendict, and once.
+The "value_objects" package exports 3 objects: ValueObject, frozendict, and once.

 ### Pip Install